marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/m32r-d-function-attributes.rst

   function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

-.. index:: model function attribute, M32R/D

-.. index:: function addressability on the M32R/D
+.. index:: model function attribute, M32R/D, function addressability on the M32R/D

 .. gcc-attr:: model (model-name)